withastro/docs/src/pages/en/tutorial/1-setup/index.md

     Your project should automatically run the Astro start command for you.

-    (If not, or if you ever need to restart the dev server, you can type the start command `astro run dev` in your terminal pane.
+    (If not, or if you ever need to restart the dev server, you can type the start command `astro run dev` in your terminal pane.)

 3. Check your on-screen browser preview.

     This is where you can always view a live, updated version of your website.
 You may need to refresh the browser preview to see changes take effect.

-    This preview window visits a URL from the online site you are using (e.g. `https://sdkelkk--github--3000.localwebcontainer.io/` or `https://dfewi.sse.codesandbox.io/`).
+    This preview window visits a URL from the online site you are using (e.g. `https://dfewi.sse.codesandbox.io/`).

     When your project has finished loading, this will be a live preview of your project.
 You also have the option to copy this URL into a separate browser tab to view your preview at full size.